-This is a reversible hat that can be worn in two ways – with the insides of the diamonds facing out (wrong side out) like the picture above, or with the diamonds facing in (right side out) like the picture below:
+This is a reversible hat that can be worn in two ways – with the insides of the diamonds facing out (wrong side out) like the first picture, or with the diamonds facing in (right side out) like the bottom picture.

 What I love about this pattern is the flower that appears on the crown of the hat after you have made the decreases.
-The ‘petals’ reach right down to the brim, and depending on which way around you wear the hat you can vary how much this stands out.
-I still haven’t decided which way around I prefer it.
+The ‘petals’ reach right down to the brim, and depending on which way around you wear the hat you can vary how much this stands out, as the inside is inverted.